albar965/littlenavmap-manual/en/MAPDISPLAY.md

 ### Moving {#moving}

 Use click and drag to move the map and the mouse wheel to zoom in or out.
+Use `Shift+Wheel` to zoom in small steps.
 You can also use the overlay buttons on the right side of the map.

 Alternatively use the keyboard to move around the map: